European Pilgrimage April 13-May 1, 2008

 ORVIETO, ITALY Scene of a Eucharistic Miracle

-(LEFT) The Blood-Stained Corporal displayed above the Altar (RIGHT) The Orvieto Cathedral
+The Blood-Stained Corporal displayed above the Altar

 Eucharistic Miracle of Orvieto: In 1263 a German priest, Peter of Prague, stopped at Bolsena while on a pilgrimage to Rome.
 He is described as being a pious priest, but one who found it difficult to believe that Christ was actually present in the consecrated Host.
 While celebrating Holy Mass above the tomb of St. Christina (located in the church named for this martyr), he had barely spoken the words of Consecration when blood started to seep from the consecrated Host and trickle over his hands onto the altar and the corporal.
 The priest was immediately confused.
 At first he attempted to hide the blood, but then he interrupted the Mass and asked to be taken to the neighboring city of Orvieto, the city where Pope Urban IV was then residing.